CalliEliza/PingPongGame/README.md

 # PingPongGame
-Ping Pong Game built for Coursera Python course
+Ping Pong Game built for an online Python course